andreas-schoch/dominoscript/readme.md

 ### How Navigation Modes work

-In a nutshell: Navigation Modes are predefined "behaviours" that follow a specific priority or pattern.
+In a nutshell: Navigation Modes are predefined priority patterns which change the way the Instruction Pointer moves.

 > [!TIP]
 > Change navigation modes using the [NAVM](#navm) instruction.